 Something franchisees are normally unaware of are the restrictions put in place post-termination, preventing them from being involved in a business which is the same or similar to the franchise business (the post-termination restrictions normally cover a specified geographical area and last for a set period of time i.e. one year post-termination).
 Such restrictions could have a significant impact on you in terms of your ability to carry on in your chosen industry following termination of the agreement.

 There are often extensive termination provisions in favour of the franchisor, enabling it to terminate early, if the franchisee is in breach of the agreement.
-However, once the agreement is signed, the general position is that the franchisee is unable to terminate until the end of the initial term (typically five years) even if the business is not working.
+However, once the agreement is signed, the general position is that franchisees are unable to terminate until the end of the initial term (typically five years) even if the business is not working.
 A franchisee may be able to argue that there has been a misrepresentation by the franchisor in terms of what they have been sold or the franchisor is in breach of the agreement.
 However, such cases can be difficult to establish and are seldom clear cut.
 Alternatively, the franchisee may be able to sell the franchise business on.
 This is likely to be difficult if the business is failing or has little goodwill.
+Read my blog “Can I terminate my franchise agreement” for more information on this.

 Franchise agreements include a clause which states that the agreement represents the whole agreement between the franchisor and franchisee.
 As mentioned above, franchisors are not keen to negotiate the terms of their standard franchise agreement and to make amendments save where there is an obvious error (often this is no more than a clerical error).
 Therefore, if you have been told or promised anything which induced you to buy the franchise, this must be set out in writing and annexed to the agreement.
 Side letters should be properly drafted and checked by your solicitor to ensure they are legally enforceable and can be relied upon.